radiantlogic-v8/documentation-new/documentation/sys-admin-guide/settings-tab.md

 ldapmodify.exe -D "cn=Directory Manager,ou=RootUsers,cn=config" -w password -h localhost -p 2389 -f c:\radiantone\ChangePassword.ldif
 ```

->**Note – The RadiantOne service may be running when this command is executed.**
+>[!note] The RadiantOne service may be running when this command is executed.

 #### Allowed IP Addresses

 To prevent the unwarranted use of the directory administrator (super user) account, you can set specific IP addresses from where the directory administrator account can connect to the RadiantOne service from.
 This value can be a single IP address or a list of IP addresses separated by a comma.
 The IP address syntax can also support a range of IP addresses.

-><span style="color:red">**IMPORTANT NOTE – When the “Allowed IP Addresses” property is used, the Control Panel is accessible from any machine whose IP address matches that of a registered RadiantOne cluster node (with the list of node IPs being resolved periodically), in addition to the allowed IPs configured in this property.**
+>[!warning] When the “Allowed IP Addresses” property is used, the Control Panel is accessible from any machine whose IP address matches that of a registered RadiantOne cluster node (with the list of node IPs being resolved periodically), in addition to the allowed IPs configured in this property.

 The default value for this parameter is 0 (or could also have no value).
 This means that the directory administrator (super user) can bind against the RadiantOne service from anywhere.